-Follow these steps to upgrade the switch software by using the CLI:
+To upgrade the switch software using the CLI, perform the following steps:

 - 1. If your PC or workstation cannot act as a TFTP server, copy the file to a TFTP server to which you have access. - 2.
-Access the CLI by starting a Telnet session or by connecting to the switch service port.
+Access the CLI by starting a telnet session or by connecting to the switch service port.

-To start a Telnet session on your PC or workstation, enter this command:
+To start a telnet session on your PC or workstation, enter this command: